catalyst-cooperative/pudl/docs/dev/data_guidelines.rst

 -------------------------------------------------------------------------------
 The Frictionless Data
 `TableSchema <https://frictionlessdata.io/specs/table-schema/>`__
-standard includes a modest selection of data types, which are meant to be very widely usable in other contexts.
+standard includes a modest selection of data types that are meant to be very widely usable in other contexts.
 Make sure that whatever data type you're using is included within that specification, but also be as specific as possible within that collection of options.